Scientific Program featuring Neal Vorus, PhD

 About the Speaker

-Dr. Neal Vorus is a Training and Supervising analyst and Faculty Member at IPTAR, where he serves as an Associate Dean and as Chair of the Faculty and Curriculum Committee.
+Dr. Neal Vorus is a Training and Supervising Analyst and Faculty Member at the Institute for Psychoanalytic Training and Research (IPTAR), where he serves as an Associate Dean and as Chair of the Faculty and Curriculum Committee.
 He is also a Faculty Member and Supervisor at the NYU Postdoctoral Program in Psychotherapy and Psychoanalysis.
 Dr. Vorus has written a number of papers and book chapters on the history of the Freud-Klein Controversies and comparative models of therapeutic action.
-He is currently Book Review Editor of the journal Psychoanalytic Psychology.
+He is currently Book Review Editor of the journal, Psychoanalytic Psychology.
 Dr. Vorus is in full time private practice, where he treats adults, adolescents, and children.

 After this presentation, participants will be able to: